diskree/AchieveToDo-ModPack/README.md

 This modpack is based on the 💜 [Sugar modpack](https://modrinth.com/modpack/sugar).
 Thanks for the work on the optimization and quality of the Minecraft game!

 # How to install or update:
-1. Download AchieveToDo.zip from [last release](https://github.com/diskree/AchieveToDo/releases/latest) page
+1. Download AchieveToDo+Sugar.zip from [last release](https://github.com/diskree/AchieveToDo/releases/latest) page
 2. Create new instance from downloaded zip
 ![image](https://user-images.githubusercontent.com/96978370/200134244-2ac599e9-40d3-456e-880c-81d43edd21c5.png)
 3. Move your saves in new instance (if update)
 4. Play!

-# Manually install or update:
+# Install or update without Sugar (mods & datapacks only):
-1. Download AchieveToDo_ExtractMe.zip from [last release](https://github.com/diskree/AchieveToDo/releases/latest) page
+1. Download AchieveToDo.zip from [last release](https://github.com/diskree/AchieveToDo/releases/latest) page
 2. Extract downloaded zip into .minecraft folder (replace files if update)
 3. Play!